Let me introduce you to my favorite comfort breakfast – the gluten free, completely vegan, but still incredibly delicious buckwheat banana pancakes.

 - 1 tsp baking soda

-- Toasted almonds, banana slices and raw honey, to serve
+- Toasted almonds banana slices,diced strawberries and maple syrup to serve

 - In a large bowl, mix the buckwheat flour, ground flax, salt, baking powder and baking soda.

 - Add mashed banana, vegan milk and agave syrup to the dry ingredients and mix to combine, until you obtain a thick but runny batter.

 - Grease a cast-iron skillet and heat over medium heat.

 - Scoop 1/4 cup batter into the skillet and cook until little bubbles appear on the surface (about two minutes).
 Flip over and cook for two more minutes.

 - Transfer on a plate and cover with a clean towel to keep warm.